 “We had to earn money the old-fashioned way, asking people at events to give.
-That’s a very slow way to raise funds.”
+That’s a very slow way to raise funds,” he said.

-Bongino also built his name recognition through frequent appearances on Fox News, but he said he also accepted all invitations from the much more liberal MSNBC’s Rachel Maddow and Chris Matthews as well.
+Bongino also built his name recognition through frequent appearances on Fox News, but he said he also accepted all invitations from the much more liberal MSNBC’s Rachel Maddow and Chris Matthews.